 The restricted words list will also work for blocking certain HTML code.

-Access to all Moderation Rules is available with a Pro or Business subscription.
-However, all sites will now be able to add automated moderation rules based on comment toxicity and their Restricted Words list.
-For example, a rule could be set up so that comments containing Restricted Words may be deleted automatically, without any action from moderators.
+As an example, a rule could be set up so that comments containing Restricted Words will be deleted automatically, without any action from moderators.
 Clicking on each rule will expose analytics, showing how many comments from the last 30 days fit the conditions in your rule, and how you moderated them.
 This can be used to forecast how effective each rule will be.

-More information on using Moderation Rules may be found here.
+More information on setting up Moderation Rules may be found here.

-Pre-moderation options can be found your forum's Disqus Admin > Moderation Settings page.
+Pre-moderation options can be found in your forum's Disqus Admin > Moderation Settings page.
 Setting Pre-moderation to "All" will set all incoming comments to Pending and will prevent them from appearing publicly until they've been explicitly approved by a moderator.

 You may also choose to pre-moderate comments containing links by enabling the setting for Links in Comments.